nmshd/documentation/_docs_integrate/request-one-time-consent-of-peer.md

 # End automatic generation
 ---

-With the ConsentRequestItem it is possible to request a consent of the peer to an arbitrary text and thus reach agreement on a certain non machine-processable context.

-To request an accept-reject-decision from a peer to a free text, the ConsentRequestItem is used.
+This guide explains how an Identity can obtain the one-time consent of one of its peers on a particular issue using the [ConsentRequestItem]({% link _docs_integrate/data-model-overview.md %}#consentrequestitem).
+With the ConsentRequestItem it is possible to request the consent of a peer to an arbitrary text and thus reach agreement on a certain non-machine-processable context.
+The text for which the peer is asked for an one-time consent is specified in its `consent` property.
+To obtain an one-time consent, the Identity must send a [Request]({% link _docs_integrate/data-model-overview.md %}#request) to its peer that contains the corresponding ConsentRequestItem within its `items` property.
+The peer can accept or reject the ConsentRequestItem depending on whether or not the peer gives one-time consent to the text.

+Since understanding the process of asking a peer for an one-time consent requires knowledge about [Requests]({% link _docs_integrate/data-model-overview.md %}#request) in general, you should take a look at our [Request and Response introduction]({% link _docs_integrate/request-and-response-introduction.md %}) before continuing reading this guide.
+Further information on the [ConsentRequestItem]({% link _docs_integrate/request-and-response-introduction.md %}#consentrequestitem) can be found there as well.
+{: .notice--info}

 <!-- This include inserts the table with the metadata  -->